prazzdev/prazzdev/README.md

 ### 📊 Stats :
 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>
-    - 🔭 I’m currently working on PRAZZDEV </br>
+    - 🔭 I’m currently working for PRAZZDEV </br>
     - 🌱 I’m currently learning PHP, JavaScript and all about Web Development </br>
+    - 🤨 Interesting with Android Development.
+Kotlin, like it.
     - 💬 Ask me about anything.</br>
     - 📫 How to reach me: <a href="mailto:prazzid31@gmail.com">Email me!</a>  </br>
 </details>